scarlet31/scarlet31.github.io/README.md

 # scarlet31.github.io
 Scarlet31's Project

-This site is to get more Girls interested in coding.
+This site is to get more Girls interested in coding and programming.

 And reading.
 You will find 2 of my books in the files.